 Old School RuneScape Mobile recently went into beta/early access/soft launch/whatever we’re calling it these days.
 Currently it’s only available to subscribers on Android, though it’s supposed to be available to everyone October 30th.
-Fortunately, Twitch Prime offered a free month of subscription (plus purple skin, just in case you want to look like Thanos’s blockier little brother).
+Fortunately, Twitch Prime offered a free month of subscription (plus purple skin, just in case you want to look like Thanos’s blockier little brother), so I was able to get in without having to pay.
 I’ve been impressed with how well it plays on my phone.
 I don’t have an Android tablet (yet?
 This might finally convince me I need one), and sometimes games are a little cramped on a smaller screen.
 RuneScape, however, was originally designed to be played in a browser on a 1024×768 monitor, so it’s no stranger to small screen spaces.
 Also, the UI has been redesigned to collapse into the edges of the screen, so you don’t have to try to navigate around the inventory and chat box if you’re not using them.
 The game’s overall slow pace helps a lot as well.
 Inventory management is a little hard, since fingers are imprecise, but it’s far from the worst mobile user experience I’ve had.

 My only complaint is battery consumption.
 I generally burn through at least 50% of my battery just playing on my lunch hour.
 This isn’t really surprising–most 3D games, especially online ones, are about the same–but it’s something I’d like to see them work on if possible.
 It has been pretty kind to my data plan, though, which surprised me (I don’t have access to reliable wifi at my desk).